rmetzler/articles/package_managers.md

 - It's very easy to publish new packages on [packagist.org](https://packagist.org/).
 You just have to submit a URL to a public Git repository.
 It takes less then a minute!
 - It has a very good REST JSON API.
 - It supports [semantic versioning](http://semver.org) and has an own operator which supports fetching always the newest patch/minor version of a package.
-- Composer has a very unique feature called "minimum stability", which allows to specify the minimum stability for a requested dependency.
+- Composer has a very unique and cool feature called "minimum stability", which allows to specify the minimum stability for a requested dependency.
+More to that on the official documentation.

 ### Cons

 - There are no mirrors.
 If packagist.org is down you can not fetch packages anymore.
 - The packages are not signed!
-That's a security problem!
+It might lead to security issues!
 - Defining a license for a package is not mandatory.

 The Composer / Packagist project is even younger then NPM.
 It is a big step forward for the whole PHP community.
-All big PHP frameworks moved already to composer / packagist.
+All big PHP frameworks moved already to Composer / Packagist.

 ## PyPI (Python)

 [PyPI](https://pypi.python.org/pypi) is the central repository for python packages.
-Depdendencies are defined in a `setup.py` file, which is pretty much pure Python code.
+Dependencies are defined in a `setup.py` file, which is pretty much pure Python code.
 Here is an example:

 ```
 from setuptools import setup